salilab/rmf/doc/Library.md

 # Language bindings # {#bindings}

-The %RMF library currently supports C++ and Python.
+The RMF library currently supports C++ and Python.
 The API is written so that [SWIG](http://www.swig.org) can be used to easily generate bindings for most languages.
 The two main exceptions are C and Fortran.
 Until the SWIG %C target support is